What To Eat Before A Run So You Can Go the Distance

 Speed Workouts

-If you want to crush your workout, eating a small pre-run snack beforehand is essential.
+If you want to crush your workout, eating a small pre-run snack beforehand is ideal.

-Your snack should be consumed, ideally, 60 minutes prior to your run so that your body can process the food and you can avoid any unwanted discomfort as you sprint up that hill or turn the corner on the track!
+Your snack should be consumed, ideally, at least 60 minutes before your run so that your body can process the food and you can avoid any unwanted discomfort as you sprint up that hill or turn the corner on the track.

 Long Runs and Races